-A key reason for unsuitable applications is a lack of understanding from applicants around the role or resourcing process.
+A key reason for unsuitable applications is a lack of understanding from applicants around the role or recruitment process.

 Faced with this challenge, Yodel implemented Candidate Experience Chatbots into their careers site to accurately sign-post interested candidates to opportunities suitable for them and educate them about the role and process at any time of day, even out of office hours.

 Well curated job descriptions that encourage both, interest and applications are also vital when it comes to boosting applicants’ understanding of the role and process.
 To do it effectively, ask yourself three simple questions;

 A strong employer brand can not only encourage more candidates to apply, it can also lead to 50% more qualified candidates.

 With 79% of job seekers using social media in their job search, it’s a no brainer to be utilising social media to give prospective candidates an insight into the culture of your organisation and employer brand.